NuriaLiano/skilly/README.md

 ## What is GITREPOS

-GITREPOS is a Python script that simplifies the automation of tasks related to creating and deleting repositories on GitHub and GitLab.
-Additionally, it provides the functionality to connect these repositories in a "mirror," enabling changes made in one repository to automatically reflect in the other.
+GITREPOS is a Python script designed to automate the management of repository creation, deletion, and mirroring between GitHub and GitLab.
+It facilitates seamless synchronization across these platforms, simplifying version control operations for developers.

-## What is in GITREPOS repository
+## Contents of GITREPOS repository

-- **gitrepos.py**: This is the main script what create and configurate or remove the repositories.
+- **gitrepos.py**: The main Python script for creating, configuring, or removing repositories.
-- **gitPushMirror.sh**: You need copy this script on the repository.
-This script is only for run `git push` command on both repositories.
+- **gitPushMirror.sh**: A Bash script to synchronize commits across mirrored repositories using `git push`.
-- **requirements.txt**: This file contain all necessary packages for run gitrepos
+- **requirements.txt**: Lists all dependencies required to run the scripts.
-- **container.config.json**: This file is an example of how your .config.json (container) will look like
-- **local.config.json**: This file is an example of how your .config.json (local dir repository) will look like
+- **container.config.json**: Sample configuration file for global settings related to your repositories.
+- **local.config.json**: Sample configuration file for individual repository settings.

+## Prerequisites
+The first time you run the script it will ask for all the variables it does not find and generate the `.config.json` file both in the container and locally.

+- Python 2.5 or newer.
+- Git 2.39 or newer.
+- Ensure that Git Bash is installed if running on Windows for script execution.

+### Gitlab data

+- **Username**: "Nuria_Liano"
+- **Gitlab Token**: "asa7f9sd87fsg8sd987sd8g8s"

+### Github data

+- **Username**: "NuriaLiano"
+- **Github Token**: "asa7f9sd87fsg8sd987sd8g8s"

 ## How to run